Friday79/Classic_Friendly/README.md

 # The Version Use

-+ The site was created using vs code and pushed to Github to the remote repository " Classic_Friendly".
++ The site was created using gitpod editor and pushed to Github to the remote repository " Classic_Friendly".

 + Git commands were used throughout the development to push the code to the remote repository.
 The following git commands were used:

-1 git add . - to add the files to the staging area before being committed.
+1 git add .  to add the files to the staging area before being committed.

-2 git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step.
+2 git commit -m "commit message"  to commit changes to the local repository queue that are ready for the final step.

 3 git push - to push all committed code to the remote repository on Github.